10 Downing Street: Front door and entrance hall

 Number 10's door is the product of the renovations Charles Townshend ordered in 1766; it was probably not completed until 1772.
 Executed in the Georgian style by the architect Kenton Couse, it is unassuming and narrow, consisting of a single white stone step leading to a modest brick front.
 The small, six-panelled door, originally made of black oak, is surrounded by cream-coloured casing and adorned with a semicircular fanlight window.
 Painted in white, between the top and middle sets of panels, is the number "10".
-The zero of the number "10" is painted in a very eccentric style, in a 37° angle anticlockwise.
-One theory is that this is in fact a capital 'O' as found in the Trajan alphabet that was used by the Ministry of Works at the time.
+The zero of the number "10" is painted tilted, apparently based on the post-war Ministry of Works' standard "Trajan" signage alphabet.
 A black iron knocker in the shape of a lion's head is between the two middle panels; below the knocker is a brass letter box with the inscription "First Lord of the Treasury".
 The doorbell is inscribed with "PUSH" although is rarely used in practice.
 A black ironwork fence with spiked newel posts runs along the front of the house and up each side of the step to the door.
 The fence rises above the step into a double-swirled archway, supporting an iron gas lamp surmounted by a crown.
 In modern times the door cannot be opened from the outside; there is always someone inside to grant entry.

 After the IRA mortar attack in 1991, the original black oak door was replaced by a blast-proof steel one.
 Regularly removed for refurbishment and replaced with a replica, it is so heavy that it takes eight men to lift it.
 The brass letterbox still bears the legend "First Lord of the Treasury".
 The original door was put on display in the Churchill Museum at the Cabinet War Rooms.